 (Type1 param1, Type param2, ...) -> expression Type param -> expression

-Where types are optional, in most cases EL compiler infers them.
+Where types are optional, in most cases the EL compiler infers them.

 employees.stream().filter(employee -> employee.age > 30).collect(Collectors.toList())